UL Listed for Security

-- UL hires professional safe crackers try and breach the security of safes.
-For home and gun safes, UL uses a variety of tests to breach the security of a safe.
+UL hires professional safe crackers try and breach the security of safes.
+For premium home and gun safes, UL uses a variety of tests to breach the security of a safe and see if it can receive a UL safe rating.

-- If UL cannot breach the security of the safe within the time period, that series of safes receive UL's Residential Security Container (RSC) certification and accompanying certification number.
-If a safe does not pass, it's back to the drawing board.
+If UL cannot breach the security of the safe within the time period, that series of safes receive UL's Residential Security Container (RSC) certification and accompanying certification number.
+If a safe does not pass it does not receive the certification.
+(Note: Liberty's Home Safes and Revolution Series are the only series not UL Listed due to the 14 ga body.
+Those safes do include the other UL Listed security features found in the UL models).

-- Some of the tests utilized in UL's testing include:
+Some of the methods utilized in UL safe testing include:

 - Pry the dial off and knock out the lock tumblers through the lock's back plate permitting the locking bolt to retract.